1. Why the US trade deal matters

 The US trade deal is not really about importing more American products.
 It’s about importing the American economic and regulatory model.
 It is not about whether we trade with the US or not but whether we capitulate to a set of policies that enshrine the power of the market and big business.
 A US trade deal is at the heart of what sort of country we become after Brexit.

 Informal talks started with the US administration about a year after the Brexit referendum, with formal talks commencing in Spring 2020.
-They are currently being held every 6 weeks.
+They have been held approximately every 6 weeks.

 The chapters that follow will spell out the consequences of this agenda, how a US trade deal would irrevocably change our economy and society, and what we can do to stop it.
 A US trade deal poses some very specific threats: